mathemage/FUP-programming-exam/Exam2/3_zipper_list/README.md

 updating an arbitrary element from the list takes O(n) time.
 We will implement a so-called Zipper List that can make local updates in constant time.

+Create a module named `ZipList` with the following functionality:

 The datatype of the zipper list is as follows:

 ```haskell